operatortwo/Midi_File/README.md

 # Midi_File
 This is a simple midi file player, written to learn more about the file structure and the playback requirements.

+Privacy note: For convenience LastMidiFile and LastMidiOutput are stored in the App Data folder through MySettings.
 ---

 ### The Main view